Back to Flooring Products

 What Is Luxury Vinyl?
 Comparison With Linoleum and Laminate

 Vinyl flooring can offer unique benefits to any home.
-They provide slightly softer surface than hardwood with a good variety of colours and designs and can resemble both stone tiles or wood planks.
+They provide a slightly softer surface than hardwood with a good variety of colours and designs and can resemble both stone tiles or wood planks.
 They are durable, resistant to dirt, completely waterproof and very easy to clean.
 On the other hand, vinyl floors are synthetic products which alone is enough to make them look inferior to hardwood in the eyes of many clients.

 One of the big advantages vinyl has over hardwood is the price.
 It is simply a cheaper product.
 At the same time, we begin to encounter a new term in the flooring industry - “luxury vinyl”.
 Can those two words be used together in the same sentence when we talk about the type of flooring usually purchased by people with tighter budgets?